-Joan Wyatt serves as Office Manager, Receptionist and Pre-Need Funeral Counselor for the funeral home.
-She is a licensed insurance agent for the Commonwealth of Kentucky.
+Joan Wyatt serves as Office Manager and Receptionist for the funeral home.
+She is a licensed insurance agent in Kentucky.
 Hired by Alvia and Helen Vankirk, she began working at the funeral home in 1991.

 Born in Marion, Kentucky, she was raised in northeastern Ohio, and graduated from Brunswick High School in 1971 as valedictorian of her class.
 She moved to Corbin in 1985.

-Joan and her second husband Stan were married in March, 1993.
-Stan is a Corbin native.
-They have a blended family of eight children and fifteen grandchildren.
+Joan and her second husband Stan, who is a Corbin native, were married in March, 1993.
+They have a blended family of eight children and several grandchildren.

 Jim Cook joined the staff of Vankirk-Grisell Funeral Home in May, 2004.
 He is an ordained minister with over 44 years of ministry, serving as pastor, evangelist, police and hospital chaplain, and Christian school administrator.